 Become an Animator First!

 It’s an unavoidable fact that trying to sell an animation screenplay on spec—writing it with the hope of selling it to someone—can be harder than trying to sell a spec script for a live-action movie.
-Typically, animation studios create their own animated works.
+Typically, an animation studio creates its own animated works.
 And animators typically create those projects.
 The medium of an animator is animation.
 There’s no getting around that.

 Therefore, think about trying to become an animator yourself before beginning your career as a writer for animation.
 The simplest and most straightforward entry point into writing for animation is that.